 But never fear, it’s easy to exchange money in Iran!
 US dollars are best, though you can also exchange Euros in major cities.

 Remember, better to overestimate than underestimate—you don’t want to be caught cashless in Iran!
 If worst comes to worst, some carpet sellers in the more touristy areas can charge your card and give you cash for a hefty service charge.

 Finding accommodation in Iran can be frustrating.
 Guidebooks are outdated, guesthouses fill up during the high season, and most major booking websites don’t cover Iran since it’s disconnected from the global banking network.

-But we are here as a hero. we try to be update in information of hotels. also we are available for online payment. we accept PayPal and Credit Cards.
+But we are here as a hero. we try to be updated with the information of hotels. also, we are available for online payment. we accept PayPal and Credit Cards.
 So forget the difficulties of this part.

 4. The right clothes